 Now the program will display all physical drives on your computer.
 Please select the one you want to restore formatted NTFS partition from and click "Start" to continue.

 Here you need to select your formatted NTFS partition and click "Start" to begin scanning.
-If quick scan can't find your lost files, go to "All-Around Recovery" mode to start a deep scan.
+If a quick scan can't find your lost files, go to the "All-Around Recovery" mode to start a deep scan.

 Note: If you are going to unformat a NTFS external hard drive, please make sure it can be recognized by your computer.

 When the scan finishes, all recoverable files on your formatted NTFS partition will be displayed.
 You just need to mark files you are going to unformat and click "Recover" to save them back to your computer.